synologistical/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 Update the navigation property steps in roleManagement

 ### [Update-MgRoleManagementDirectoryRoleAssignmentAppScope](Update-MgRoleManagementDirectoryRoleAssignmentAppScope.md)
-Details of the app specific scope when the assignment scope is app specific.
+Read-only property with details of the app specific scope when the assignment scope is app specific.
 Containment entity.
+Supports $expand.

 ### [Update-MgRoleManagementDirectoryRoleAssignmentSchedule](Update-MgRoleManagementDirectoryRoleAssignmentSchedule.md)
 Update the navigation property roleAssignmentSchedules in roleManagement